mucommander/mucommander/package/readme.txt

 where your Java runtime is installed.

-What's new since v0.9.2 ?
+What's new since v0.9.1 ?
 -----------------------

 New features:
-- Support for OVA (virtual appliance) files, treat them as tar files
+- Support for OVA (virtual appliance) files, treat them as tar files.

 Improvements:
+- Add button in the toolbar for adding a new tab.

 Localization: